Skip to main content

 • Get a good night of sleep!

 Pro tip for 100+ guests: Add 2 extra weeks to this timeline.
 Send save-the-dates at week 1 and formal invitations at week 6.
-Budget $1,000-$3,000+ and assign at least 4 helpers for the day-of.
+Budget $1,000–$3,000 or more and assign at least 4 helpers for the day-of.

-Hour-by-hour schedule for a typical 3-hour party
+Hour-by-hour order of events for a typical 3-hour birthday party

 T-2 hoursSetup begins — decorations, table settings, food prep area